095056/Luis/Termux-and-Android-10.md

 directory is a W^X violation.
 Apps should load only the binary code that's embedded within an app's APK file.

-Until November 2, 2020, Termux has to change its package management solution to met requirements of the new Android SELinux policy and Google Play rules.
+As of November 2, 2020, Termux has failed to comply with Google Play policy requirements regarding executable code and have not bumped SDK to 29, so it will no longer receive application updates within this distribution source.

-Otherwise Termux will no longer be able to receive application updates.
+Use Termux and add-ons from F-Droid.

 Issue with discussion: https://github.com/termux/termux-app/issues/1072.